Welcome to Faithwalking

 As the world faces the fear and anxiety that are changing our way of living, we want to create spaces for wholeness, learning, and prayer - in which we can remember the source of our hope and the constant invitation to be who we want to be in every circumstance.
 Below are four ways in which we are creating these spaces.
 Prayerfully consider our invitation to participate in any or all of them.

-Faithwalking is a spiritual formation process where people are increasingly following the way of Jesus, experiencing ongoing transformation, and developing effective practices for missional living: serving the poor, the marginalized, and those in need; working for the common good; and restoring individuals, social systems, communities, and nations to God’s intended design.
+We do this through a process of spiritual formation where people are equipped with tools to gain freedom from wounds of their past, grow in emotional maturity, and live lives of purpose on mission with God; so that they increasingly follow the way of Jesus by serving the poor, the marginalized, and those in need, working for the common good; and restoring individuals, social systems, communities, and nations to God’s intended design.

 What We Do